smarty-php/smarty/docs/features.md

 on using have the features you need for the presentation component?

 ## Sites using Smarty
-Many well-known PHP projects make use of Smarty such as XOOPS CMS, CMS Made Simple, Tiki CMS/Groupware and X-Cart to name a few.
+Many well-known PHP projects make use of Smarty such as XOOPS CMS, CMS Made Simple, Tiki Wiki CMS Groupware and X-Cart to name a few.

 ## Summary
 Whether you are using Smarty for a small website or massive enterprise